DevExpress/testcafe/README.md

 **Integrate and deliver**<br/>
 Automate your tests with popular [CI/CD solutions](https://devexpress.github.io/testcafe/documentation/guides/continuous-integration/).
 Make it beautiful with [custom reporter plugins](https://www.npmjs.com/search?q=testcafe-reporter).

+Read the [Why TestCafe?](https://devexpress.github.io/testcafe/documentation/why-testcafe) article to learn more about the features that make our product special.

 ## How It Works

 The server-client architecture of TestCafe makes it capable of executing both system-level and in-browser code.

 * TestCafe uses high-level system APIs to launch and manage browsers.
 This is necessary to achieve full control over test execution.
 * TestCafe tests are full-fledged Node.js scripts.
 They can launch services and applications, read and write system files, make use of your favourite libraries.
 * At the same time, TestCafe is capable of performing in-browser actions via client-side automation scripts.
-This is how TestCafe handles asynchronous events, simulates user activity, and executes custom (user-defined) JavaScript.
+This is how TestCafe handles asynchronous events, simulates user activity, and executes user-defined JavaScript.

 Read the full [How It Works](https://devexpress.github.io/testcafe/documentation/how-it-works/) article to learn more about the inner workings of TestCafe.

 ## TestCafe Studio: TestCafe for non-programmers

 No programming experience?
 No problem.
 [TestCafe Studio](https://www.devexpress.com/products/testcafestudio/?utm_source=github.com&utm_medium=referral&utm_campaign=tc-gh-ide) — the end-to-end testing IDE — lets you delegate testing duties to non-technical employees.
-To learn how TestCafe Studio can fit into your workflow, read [this article](https://www.devexpress.com/products/testcafestudio/qa-end-to-end-web-testing.xml) or watch the latest [webinar](https://www.youtube.com/watch?v=3ZsYj1my-us) by our resident evangelist Paul Usher.
+To learn how TestCafe Studio can fit your unique workflow, read [this article](https://www.devexpress.com/products/testcafestudio/qa-end-to-end-web-testing.xml) or watch the latest [webinar](https://www.youtube.com/watch?v=3ZsYj1my-us) by our resident evangelist Paul Usher.

 ![Get Started with TestCafe Studio](https://raw.githubusercontent.com/DevExpress/testcafe/master/media/testcafe-studio-get-started.gif)